robseb/rsyocto/README.md

 Inside my forked [meta-altera BSP layer](https://github.com/robseb/meta-altera) I describe in details how to get started with the Yocto project for *Intel SoC-FPGAs*.

 Also I published a Yocto project [*meta layer (meta-rstools)*](https://github.com/robseb/meta-rstools) to bring **tools to update the FPGA configuration with the running Linux and to interact with simple command with the FPGA fabric.**

+### How to import Python pip packages or setup scripts with the Yocto Project
+I designed a simple python script to pre-install Python pip (PyPI)- Packages within a final Yocto Project Linux Image (see [here](https://github.com/robseb/PiP2Bitbake).

+For the implementation of custum startup script to the boot process ...

 ### Example of the usage of the *rsYocto*-building script to add own components to a *rsYocto*
 This is shown within my "[maping FPGA I/O Pins with HPS Hard IP components](https://github.com/robseb/HPS2FPGAmapping)"-guide as well.